MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/react-native-android.md

 ---
-title: How to add Firebase SDK
+title: How to add Firebase SDK (Android React Native)
-description: Contains instructions for how to configure your project to use Firebase Cloud Messaging
+description: Contains instructions for how to configure your project to use Firebase Cloud Messaging (Android React Native)
 keywords: sdk, push
 author: king-of-spades
 ms.author: kegr